bairul6154/apcsa-freedom-project/entries/entry06.md

 ![Diagram](../photo/fp1.PNG)

 If this is a shape created by the user, then the total distance after looping through every bond is 48.
-No mattter which if the structure is upright, sideways or horizontal, it will always be 48; it is like an id number.
+No mattter if the structure is upright, sideways or horizontal, it will always be 48; it is like an id number.

 # Knowledge